grv87/gradle-base-plugins/README.md

 is discouraged.
 Note that all buildSrc's Gradle and Groovy scripts are already covered by `codenarcBuildSrc` task.

+Project gets `isBuildSrc` read-only property which will be set to true when buildSrc project is detected.

 ### Supported tools versions:

 *	Requires Gradle >= 4.9